Accounts Receivable (AR) Turnover Ratio Guide + Formula

 AR Aging

-AR aging gives you a peek into your accounts receivable and collections performance by listing unpaid customer invoices and unused credit memos according to date ranges.
+AR aging gives you a peek into your company’s accounts receivable and collections performance by listing unpaid customer invoices and unused credit memos according to date ranges.
 This information is all laid out in an AR aging report or the aging schedule, highlighting how swiftly your company gathers cash sales and can hint at potential financial hiccups with customers.

 An AR aging report sorts customer invoices based on your aging schedule, usually incremental 30-day date “buckets” from the invoice’s due date.
 These buckets help you foresee the cash coming in from customers and spot the ones with late payments, who might just become credit concerns over time.